TheOpteProject/LGL/Java/README.txt

 ######################################
 # I

-Run make in the root directory of the package.
-That should build the 3 .jar files.
+Change in to the same directory that this README is in and run ./build.sh

+This should produce 3 .jar files

 LGLLib.jar - The full viewer library that can produce images or do the GUI viewer.

 For backwards compatibility the older files are also produced: